Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Hazaras of Pakistan, descendants of Genghis Khan. ( Photo: Wiki )

-"We identified a Y chromosome lineage with an unusual element," the study writes.
-"It is found in 16 ethnic groups living across a large area of Asia, stretching from the Pacific Ocean to the Caspian Sea, and occurs at a high frequency: 8% of men in 16 ethnic groups carry it, equivalent to 0.5% of the world's population (nearly 16 million people)."
+"We identified a lineage of the Y chromosome that carries an unusual trait," the study writes.
+"It is found in 16 ethnic groups across a large area of Asia, stretching from the Pacific Ocean to the Caspian Sea, and occurs at a high frequency: 8% of men in the 16 ethnic groups carry it, which is equivalent to 0.5% of the world's population (nearly 16 million people)."

-Experts have found a unique lineage dating back 1,000 years to Genghis Khan, saying that one in every 200 men alive today is descended from him.
+Experts have found a unique lineage dating back 1,000 years to Genghis Khan, saying one in every 200 men alive today is descended from him.
 This coincides with estimates by some scholars that he impregnated more than 1,000 women during his reign.
-Geneticists also say there is a correlation between Genghis Khan’s extensive conquests and the spread of his lineage.
+Geneticists add that there is a correlation between Genghis Khan’s extensive conquests and the spread of his lineage.

 Hunting for Genghis Khan's descendants